nest/nest-simulator/pynest/examples/Potjans_2014/README.rst

 The code can be `parallelized <https://nest-simulator.readthedocs.io/en/latest/guides/parallel_computing.html>`_ using OpenMP and MPI, if NEST has been built with these applications.
 The number of threads (per MPI process) can be chosen by adjusting ``local_num_threads`` in ``sim_params.py``.
-The number of MPI processes can be set by choosing a reasonable value for ``num_mpi_prc`` and then running the script with the following command:
+The command for running the script with two MPI processes would be:

 .. code-block:: bash

-   mpirun -n num_mpi_prc python run_microcircuit.py
+   mpirun -n 2 python run_microcircuit.py

 Note on Parameters
 ##################

 By default, the simulation uses external Poissonian input to excite all neuronal populations of the microcircuit, see ``poisson_input': True`` in ``network_params.py``.
 If set to ``False``, the Poissonian input is turned off and compensated approximately by calculated DC input.
-In addition to this ongoing external drive, a thalamic stimulation can be switched on in ``stimulus_params.py``; the default is ``'thalamic_input': False``.
+In addition to this ongoing external drive, a thalamic stimulation or a stimulation by an external DC input can be switched on in ``stimulus_params.py`` (the default for both types of stimuli is ``False``).
-Also for the thalamic stimulation, it is possible to replace the default Poissonian input by DC input.

 The default random initialization of membrane voltages in this simulation uses population-specific means and standard deviations to reduce an initial activity burst in the network: ``'V_type': 'optimized'`` in ``network_params.py``.
 Previous implementations used the same mean and standard deviation for all populations which corresponds to setting ``'V_type': 'original'``.